 These people are so desperate to defend Roger that this is the level of defense they can come up with, speculating wildly about a juror lying in a response to a question that it turns out she answered honestly.

-Also, not for nothing, what Owen is doing is directly accusing Hart of a crime, with no evidence to support the accusations.
+Also, not for nothing, what Owen is doing is directly accusing Hart of a crime with no evidence to support the accusations.

 This is dangerous territory for a guy working at a place that is drowning in defamation claims.

-Alex saying that Roger talked shit to Credico, but that it shouldn't matter.
+I could respect Alex saying that Roger talked shit to Credico, but that it shouldn't matter.

 It's just locker room talk or something.

-At least that would be an attempt to spin this within the realm of reality.
+Yeah, at least that would be an attempt to spin this within the realm of reality.

-But this weak shit, man, Alex really expects people to believe that Roger was concerned that Randy wasn't feeding his dog enough, and so he's going to take the dog for its own good.
+But this week, shit, man, Alex really expects people to believe that Roger was concerned that Randy wasn't feeding his dog enough, and so he's going to take the dog for its own good.

 That's sad.